Preliminary Exam is to be able to test......

 An Examination Committee is appointed by the Curriculum Committee, consisting of three faculty members with expertise in the area of the proposal.
 The Examination Committee will be composed of individuals who are standing faculty members in the Graduate School of Biomedical Sciences and part of the Cell and Developmental Biology Program.
 One Committee member will serve as Chair of the Examination Committee.
 The student’s Research Advisor is excluded from the Examination Committee.
 The Committee Chair will prepare a summary of the Preliminary Exam recommendation on behalf of the Committee to be part of the student’s record.

 - The student will contact the members of their Preliminary Examination Committee to set the date of the examination.
-This will typically take place in early to mid-March.
+The examination portion is to be completed by the last part of June.

 - The Comprehensive Examination has both oral and written portions.
 The Chair of the Preliminary Examination Committee will meet with the student once a Preliminary Exam Committee is assigned to address any deficiencies raised by the Committee.